 The first frost of the fall is often followed by a prolonged period of frost-free weather.
 Cover tender flowers and vegetables on frosty nights, and you may be able to enjoy extra weeks of gardening.

 When the sky seems very full of stars, expect frost.

 Tip: In late fall, spread a heavy layer of newspaper (topped off by fall leaves) over a portion of a carrot, parsnip, beet, or rutabaga row to allow these root crops to overwinter in the soil without freezing.

 The Almanac Garden Planner uses averaged frost data from nearly 5,000 weather stations across the U.S. and Canada and is therefore much more accurate than the zone system.

-To benefit from this, consider purchasing a subscription for the coming season.
-Click to learn all about our Almanac Garden Planner!
+To benefit from this, consider a free 7-day trial to our Almanac Garden Planner!

 Once frost hits, you’ll need to start doing fall garden chores and preparing for winter.
 Check out our fall to-do list for garden cleanup and learn how to prepare your garden for winter.
 How do you protect your garden from frost?
 Let us know below!